Trishmcc/Project-2021/README.md

 * mean by all species

 * The groupby function involves splitting the object, applying a function, and/or combining the results.[7]
 So it searches through multiple categories and groups by a particular value of each category.[8]
-In this case, the data is Split into groups based on the mean of all attributes for each species.[9]
-This forms a series as one set of brackets are applied i.e [12]
+In this case, the data is split into groups based on the mean of all attributes for each species in the dataframe.[9]

 mean_sl=df.groupby(['species']).mean()